wp-plugins/page-views-count/readme.txt

 == Upgrade Notice ==

+= 1.0.6.1 =
+Upgrade now for a bug fix for Sass in yesterday’s major version release 1.0.6.

+= 1.0.6 =
+Upgrade now for the beginning of conversion of plugin to backbone.js and Sass.
+Much faster front-end load and less calls on server.

+= 1.0.5 =
+Update now for new feature - load counter by Ajax event plus security hardening and 2 framework code tweaks and Russian translation.

+= 1.0.4.3 =
+Upgrade now for full compatoibility with WordPress Version 3.9.1, 8 code tweaks and 1 bug fix.

 = 1.0.4.2 =
 Upgrade now for full a3rev Plugin Framework compatibility with WordPress version 3.8.0 and backwards.
 New admin interface full mobile and tablet responsive display.